Jeremy0818/Smart-Editor/README.md

     * The key length for the Markov chain is two string as one string by adding a space in between to be the key in the unordered map with a value of heap data structure so that it can get the most frequent word appear next of the two string.
 We choose two word as a key is because it is less accuracy using one word, and too difficult to predict the next word with three words as a key.

-    * The program set a maximum levenshtein distance of value 3 to get the list of similar words so that it is more accurate for the user and prevent providing too many options to the user.
+    * The program set a maximum Levenshtein distance of value 3 to get the list of similar words so that it is more accurate for the user and prevent providing too many options to the user.
 This maximum value can be changed for the user to get more options or less options.

     * We have a text file with all the words in a random order.
 This is to make both the ternary search tree and trie as much balanced as possible so that when we try to insert or find a word, the running time can be approximately to log(n).
 Moreover, we have words with higher frequency at the top.
 This can make the autoCompletion() in tenary_tree.cpp more reliable since we just find a word by going straight to mid child until getting the first one when it finds the current node and it would be easier to get a word which is inserted early.